pearcej/cppds/_sources/BasicDS/Glossary.rst

     linear data structure
         a data structure with elements that have positions relative to each other

+    palindrome
+        a string that reads the same forward and backward

     postfix
         expression notation in which all operators come after the two operands that they work on